 What is goal setting?

-Goal setting is a process of determining objectives of what you would like to do and how you intend to complete it.
-Goals may be big and long term, for example, graduating from university, while others may be simpler and short term focused, for example submitting an assessment task.
+Goal setting is the process of determining what you would like to achieve and how you intend to achieve it.
+Some goals may be big and long-term, such as graduating from university, while others may be simpler and short-term, such as submitting an assessment task.

-Setting goals will help you manage your responsibilities at university.
-Having clear goals will ensure you stay focused, motivated and on track with your assessment preparation and deadlines.
+Setting goals helps you manage your responsibilities.
+Having clear goals will ensure you stay focused and motivated with your assessment preparation and deadlines.
+Breaking down larger goals into more achievable sub-goals, can also help make larger goals more manageable.

 Determine the timeframe for your goal

-The first step is to consider whether your goal is short term or long term.
-An example of a longer term goal is one that reflects where you want to be in five years time, like what job you’d like to have when you finish your degree.
-Shorter term goals are more every day, and often help you work towards your long term goals, like completing each subject of your degree with a certain average.
+First consider whether your goal is short-term or long-term.
+An example of a long-term goal is where you want to be in five years, such as what job you’d like to have when you finish your degree.
+Short-term goals often help you work towards your long-term goals, such as completing major assessments and/or each subject of your degree with a high average.

 Using the SMART goals strategy

 There are many strategies and tools to assist in setting goals.
-A common strategy is the SMART goals strategy.
-The SMART system can help you identify what you want your goal to be and can assist in making it concrete and achievable.
+A common strategy is the SMART goals strategy, which can assist in setting concrete and achievable goals.

-S – ‘specific’: the goal relates to something identifiable, rather than broader and general.
+Specific: the goal relates to something identifiable, rather than broad and general.

-M – ‘measureable’: the goal has a way it can be measured t know if it has been achieved.
+Measurable: the goal can be measured to know if it has been achieved.

-Example: I’ll spend 2 hours studying every Saturday afternoon.
+Example: I will spend 2 hours studying every afternoon.

-Example: I’ll study for 1 hour then take a break for 10 mins.
+Example: I will study for 1 hour then take a break for 10 mins.

-Example: I’ll aim for 5 marks higher in my exams this year than last year.
+Example: I will aim for 5 marks higher in my exam this year than last year.

-T – ‘time-bound’: a time-frame by which the goal will be achieved is included.
+Time-bound: a time-frame for achieving the goal is included.

 Create a plan

-- Identify potential obstacles and work out how to overcome.
-Pre-emptively considering what might stop you from completing your goals will allowed you to re-adjust them to overcome the issue.
-An example of an obstacle to graduating by 2020 is the potential for subjects to run in semesters that don’t match your schedule.
-In this case, you might have to look into summer session subjects or adjusting your goal of graduating by 2020 to graduating by the end 2021.
+- Identify potential obstacles and how to overcome them.
+Pre-emptively considering what might stop you from completing your goals will allow you to re-adjust them to overcome the issue.
+An example of an obstacle to graduating by 2026 is the potential for subjects to run in semesters that don’t match your schedule.
+In this case, you might have to look into Summer session subjects or adjusting your goal of graduating by 2026 to graduating by 2027.

 - Focus on the present – and how you’re working towards achieving your goal in the now.
 Try not to focus too much on the lectures or deadlines you’ve missed.
-Focus on how you can achieve or adjust your goals from that point.
+Focus on how you can achieve or adjust your goals from now.

 Evaluate your progress